cshum/imagor/README.md

         Disable HTTP Loader

   -file-safe-chars string
-        File safe characters to be excluded from image key escape -file-loader-base-dir string
+        File safe characters to be excluded from image key escape.
+Set -- for no-op -file-loader-base-dir string
         Base directory for File Loader.
 Enable File Loader only if this value present -file-loader-path-prefix string